stellar7project/tetris-redux/README.md

 ### Special Features:

 [Bombs]() – As you progress, tetrominoes can be charged with explosive energy.
 When placed, they detonate on contact, clearing nearby blocks by rows.
 Explosions can trigger chain reactions, creating new strategies for clearing the board.
-Bombs are acquired by clearing a Tetris (4-lines) or for completing a Combo.
+Bombs are acquired by clearing a 4-line Tetris, or for completing a Combo of 4 lines or more.

 [Combos]() – Groups of settled tetromino blocks can now fall through open spaces.
 Originally, they would stop at the next row that had any previously settled blocks.
 But now it is possible to clear multiple rows in quick succession.
 Each subsequent row or rows cleared is considered a combo.